Ethan0429/COSC102-Lab-Writeups/labs/lab5.md

 - ### Caveats

     Same as step 3, you need to make sure you open/close and some more stuff:

     1. you'll be calling `fout <<` in your `while` loop that's doing `fin >>`.
 So make sure you open the file with `fout` before starting the loop.
     2. are able to open the specified file
     3. are closing the file handle once you're done with it (i.e. done outputting)
+    4. #### Checking Ticket Date Range
-    4. before you print anything, you'll need to determine if the ticket line you've just read is within a valid date range.
+       before you print anything, you'll need to determine if the ticket line you've just read is within a valid date range.
 If you did as I recommended in Step 1, then you'll already have some variables set to make the process a bit easier.
 As far as I'm aware, you're not allowed to use the STL time library, so you'll have to resort to some good ol' logic unless your instructor has said otherwise.
 Here's how I've done it (the following code is "pseudo-code" which is just simplified code to make it easier on the eyes.
 The logic still applies and will be implemented the same regardless of your language of choice)
         ```python
         # check if the year we've just read is in (start_year, end_year)
         if current_year > start_year and current_year < end_year: